gbouvignies/ChemEx/docs/source/develop.rst

   make any necessary changes to the Sphinx files in the ``docs/`` directory.

-* Examples: Numerous example showing the real world use of ChemEx are provided in the ``examples/`` directory.
+* Examples: Numerous examples showing the real world use of ChemEx are provided in the ``examples/`` directory.
 Contributions of additional examples are welcome and appreciated.